8 Days of Gaming, Day 2: The worst console generation?

-A bunch of pissed of Atari employees left and founded their own company, but instead of making their own console, they continued to create and release games for the 2600.
+A bunch of annoyed Atari employees left and founded their own company, but instead of making their own console, they continued to create and release games for the 2600.
 This company was, and still is, named Activision.
-They have been f*cking sh*t up since the 80’s.
+They have been messing things up since the 80’s.

 Atari tried to sue them but they failed, essentially legitimizing the third party market, was this a good thing? it is a good thing today but it was bad back then.

 You see, there was zero control over the quality of games released, most third party games weren’t from gaming companies, but from other companies that just created a quick game to advertise their products, only Activision became popular, which is the main reason it exists nowadays.

 The internet was still young and most people didn’t have it, so it was hard to find good and honest reviews of the game and the cover for the games were usually misleading and games that were supposed to be good like pacman or ET ended up being complete garbage.
 You spent more time trying to find a decent game than actually playing, and most of the time you found yourself with wasted cash and a pile of broken, unplayable games.
 Wololo, who is from that era, explained it best here: http://wololo.net/2014/03/16/piracy-just-doesnt-make-sense-anymore/